CIRDLES/Ambapo/README.md

 If you are converting from Lat Long to UTM, the data should be put in the CSV file as follows: latitude, longitude, coordinate's datum

-You can have headers or comment out lines that you don't want read by the converter, but please denote these lines with a semicolon as the first character of each line with no spaces in front of it.
+You can have headers or comment out lines that you don't want read by the converter, but please denote these lines with a percent symbol % as the first character of each line with no spaces in front of it.

 Thank you, enjoy, and contribute.